SebastianOpriel/mds-wiki/How-to-register-your-resource-at-the-MDS-Broker.md

 Furthermore it is possible to define a child component for a component (for example, _rule_ is the child component for _contract_) and perform all operations mentioned above with child components too.
 The detailed description of the REST API you can find [here](https://international-data-spaces-association.github.io/DataspaceConnector/Documentation/v6/RestApi).

 For all operations within Swagger UI you must use the following sequence of commands: select **Try it out**, fill out all required parameters, select **Execute**.

 <img src="https://user-images.githubusercontent.com/91048868/141118138-79c94bfb-e972-4dbb-b6d0-213df82027f8.jpg" width=500>

-Responses with codes 200, 201 and 204 would mean that your interaction was successful, all other responses would mean that your interaction failed.
+HTTP Responses with codes 200, 201 or 204 would mean that your request was successful, all other responses would mean that your request failed.
+Further information about HTTP Responses you can find [here.](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html)